-It isn’t always advertised, but many progressive employers offer adoption benefits to their employees.
-In 2013, in fact, more than 50 percent of major U.S. employers offered adoption assistance.
+It isn't always advertised, but many progressive employers offer adoption benefits to their employees.
 (Many offer these benefits only to full-time employees.)
-Depending on the scope and size of the program, these benefits can range from a few thousand dollars to covering the full cost of your adoption.
+Depending on the scope and size of the program these benefits can range from a few thousand dollars to covering the full cost of your adoption.

 The nonprofit Dave Thomas Foundation for Adoption offers a yearly round-up of the 100 most adoption-friendly companies in the country.
-On average, employers offered $7,000 in adoption assistance and four weeks of paid leave.
+On average, employers offered $9,000 in adoption assistance and six weeks of paid leave.
 And some provided far more:

-- Wendy’s Restaurants, headquartered in Dublin, Ohio, offers up to $25,300 in financial assistance and six weeks of paid leave for employees who adopt domestically or internationally.
+- Wendy's Restaurants has offered up to $25,300 in financial assistance and six weeks of paid leave for employees who adopt domestically or internationally.

-- Ferring Pharmaceuticals, out of Parsippany, N.J., offers an adoption benefit worth up to $25,000.
+- Ferring Pharmaceuticals, out of Parsippany, N.J., has offered an adoption benefit worth up to $25,000.

-- Citizens Financial Group of Providence, R.I., gives up to $22,970 in assistance for full-time employees.
+- Citizens Financial Group of Providence, R.I., has given up to $22,970 in assistance for full-time employees.

 Adopting in Special Situations